floriankraemer/floriankraemer.github.io/_posts/2026-02-01-Persisting-Aggregates-with-the-Memento-Pattern.markdown

 While I had only one project in the past ~22 years that migrated from one DB dialect to another, I've seen more issues with switching between persistence libraries and by that I mean even going from one major version to another major version of the same library.
 It won't happen often but at least in my personal experience (I'm not saying this is absolute!) a long-lived project is more likely to run into migration issues with the library than into the need to switch DB systems.

-If you know why you use DDD aggregates and use them correctly, there might be but there shouldn't necessarily be a match with your DB structure.
+If you know why you use DDD aggregates and use them correctly, there might be, but there shouldn't necessarily be a match with your DB structure.
 I would *never* design a system with database structures first in mind these days unless it is very, very data centric.
 Also, to store and read your aggregates, you will very likely not need very complex and DB specific functions.
 You could even store them in a specific table and use triggers to modify other tables based on an insert or update to it.

 Let's compare the code and see if we can save anything regarding complexity, technical or cognitive.